Sdataanalyse/Sdataanalyse.github.io/index.md

 *Figure 4: Yearly change in % for selected focus crimes, 2019-2022*

-One of the main reasons why there year by year have been fewer people getting arrested for prostitution in NYC, compared to before COVID-19, is due to the fact, that there have been a more focus on the area, since it was found that police officers falsely arresting people for prostitution, which may explain the falling number of arrests (NYCLU, 2021)
+One of the main reasons why there year by year have been fewer people getting arrested for prostitution in NYC, compared to before COVID-19, is due to the fact, that there have been a more focus on the area, since it was found that police officers falsely arresting people for prostitution, which may explain the falling number of arrests (Trujillo 2021).
 Evenmore the focus has shifted from penalizing sex workers to instead targeting those who exploit or traffick individuals involved in the sex trade (Bromwich 2021).

 ###### Prostitution spike in the Bronx in 2020 as other boroughs witness downturn